Senior Scientists

 Omon Obarein | Ph.D.
 Candidate (ABD)

-Omon is a 3rd Year Doctoral Student in the Department of Geography at Kent State University.
+Omon is a 4th-year Doctoral Student in the Department of Geography at Kent State University.
 He holds a Master of Science in geography from the University of Ibadan, Nigeria, and earned a Master of Arts in geography from Kent State University in 2020.
 His current research focus is at the junction of two almost independent subfields of climate science, where he has done some work: tropical and synoptic climatology.
 With tropical climatology, he is mainly interested in understanding present and future tropical precipitation variability and change.
 Synoptic climatology is a much recent interest that stemmed from research assistantship duties in our ClimRISE group.
 For his doctoral dissertation, he intends to draw upon acquired knowledge in those two subfields by investigating synoptic air mass drivers of precipitation on regional and global scales.
 Also, Omon is very interested in the broader field of data science, particularly Earth science data analysis using remote sensing techniques, programming languages, and Geographic Information Systems (GIS).
 He currently teaches a course on physical geography.

 Alindomar Silva | Ph.D.
-Student
+Candidate (ABD)

 Alindomar is a Ph.D. student in the Geography Department at Kent State (class of 2026).
 He holds a geography degree by the Federal University of São Carlos, Brazil (2010-2016), with an interchange period at Indiana University Bloomington, USA (2013-2014) and a master’s degree in remote sensing by the National Institute for Space Research (2016-2018).
 His interests lie within the climatology domain, especially extreme events and health (e.g., heat and cold waves and mortality).